 When the most recent version of AS1428.1 was generated in 2009, and its subsequent Amendment in 2010, the Code’s objective was “to provide building designers and users [architects, property owners and regulators] with the minimum design requirements for new building work to enable access for people with disabilities.”
 A well intentioned objective and for the most part successful.
 However, there are many people for whom even a fully compliant public washroom is unsuitable or insufficient.
 The Changing Places Project is a national program which advocates for “safe, hygienic and dignified public toilet facilities for people with severe or profound disabilities”.
 The goal is to accommodate the thousands of Australians [estimated at 200,000] who are otherwise confined to their home by inappropriate toilet facilities.
 Key components of the Changing Places bathroom design include a hoist, adjustable adult change tables and enough space for two carers.

 RBA is proud to be a Supporter of the Changing Places Project and has contributed to a number of projects in recent months, including Eastland Shopping Centre.
-Click here for some project photos: https://www.rba.com.au/project/eastland-shopping-centre/ or here for a product selection guide https://www.rba.com.au/catalogue/category/changing-places/ and make sure you drop us a line if you’d like to learn more.
+Have a look at Eastland Shopping Centre or our product selection guide and make sure you drop us a line if you’d like to learn more.